-The application process is managed online via UCAS Teacher Training.
-Essential minimal entry requirements include: Grade C/4 or above in GCSE English Language and Mathematics; (if applying for a Primary place, GCSE Science Grade C/4 or above is required also).
-Good quality degree in your chosen subject (awarded by a UK higher education institution (or recognised equivalent qualification).
+The application process is managed online via The Department for Education - https://www.gov.uk/apply-for-teacher-training.
+Essential minimal entry requirements include: Grade C/4 or above in GCSE English Language and Mathematics (if applying for a Primary place, GCSE Science Grade C/4 or above is required also), and a good quality degree in your chosen subject (awarded by a UK higher education institution (or recognised equivalent qualification).
 The receipt of a satisfactory disclosure certificate issued by the Disclosure and Barring Service is also required.

 Personal Qualities and Suitability for Teaching

-We would expect all of our trainees to be creative, enthusiastic and able to work in a team.
-Trainees must have a passion for their subject, and be committed to delivering this in the classroom.
+We would expect all of our Associate Teachers to be creative, enthusiastic and able to work in a team.
+Associate Teachers must have a passion for their subject/ age range, and be committed to delivering this in the classroom.
 They must possess exceptional organisational skills and have the ability to reflect on practice and a drive to develop as a teacher.
 Good communication skills are essential.
 Applicants must be able to demonstrate that they are able to communicate clearly and accurately in both spoken and written English.
 Applicants should also demonstrate an experience of and commitment to working with young people, however this can be in ANY setting, and not just in schools.

 Additional Interests or Experiences